Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 10, 2018

-So, this three strikes law in Los Angeles is very serious.
+So, this three-strikes law in Los Angeles is very serious.
 It's not going away.
-It's been challenged all the way up to the highest court in the land on various different avenues and has been upheld.
-So, when it comes to striking a strike, your best chance is to get a criminal defense attorney who is local to that jurisdiction where your strike is alleged, who has dealt with the prosecutors and judges there, then they're going to know exactly how they can go about making the best argument to get that strike stricken.
+It has been challenged all the way up to the highest court in the land on various grounds and has been upheld.
+So, when it comes to striking a deal, your best chance is to get a criminal defense attorney who is local to the jurisdiction where your strike is alleged.
+This local representation, who has dealt with the prosecutors and judges there, will then know exactly how to make the best argument to get the strike stricken, providing you with the reassurance you need in this challenging situation.

-What I do is, I have you come in.
+What I do is bring you in.
 We talk about everything.
-If you are retaining me for a loved one, I'll go out and see them and find out about the new case, find out about the strike case, look into their criminal record, see what they're doing with their life and whether they should be viewed as a career criminal or be given a break because maybe they're using drugs and that's really what is influencing their conduct in the current case.
+Suppose you are retaining me for a loved one.
+In that case, I'll go out and see them and find out about the new case, find out about the strike case, look into their criminal record, see what they're doing with their lives, and decide whether they should be viewed as career criminals or given a break because maybe they're using drugs, and that's really what is influencing their conduct in the current case.

 About the Author